Oludefiyinfoluwa06/Oludefiyinfoluwa06/README.md

 ### Hi there 👋
-I am Olude Fiyinfoluwa, a web developer and a mobile app developer.
+I am Olude Fiyinfoluwa, a web and a mobile app developer.
 I've worked on quite some projects and you can check them out below.